 Break the Big Problem into Smaller Ones

 This applies to all things that are overwhelming at first.
-Once you have determined incremental milestones to solve the whole problem, then prioritize which one to go after first.
+Once you have determined incremental milestones to solve the whole problem, then prioritize which piece of the whole problem to go after first.

 As mentioned above, if one of the smaller pieces of the total problem is to get to safety, make that the first smaller step to accomplish.

-If you are not alone, you can divvy up the smaller parts of the solution among your group, but do not physically separate with others to the point where you might not find your way back together.
-Never leave your partner, even if the problem is that he or she is too tired to continue and encourages you to go on and you’ll meet up upon return.
+If you are not alone, you can divvy up the pieces of the solution among your group, but do not physically separate with others to the point where you might not find your way back together.
+Never leave your partner, even if the problem is that he or she is too tired to continue and encourages you to go on and meet up upon return.
 Too many things can go wrong with that tactic and it is not worth the risk.
 I have heard of too many stories of hikers getting separated and not finding each other with bad consequences.
-I will tell a few of them in the upcoming book release.